lyu-ai/agentok/README.md

 We regard AutoGen as one of the best frontier technology for next-generation Multi-Agent Applications.
 FlowGen elevates this concept, providing intuitive visual tools that streamline the construction and oversight of complex agent-based workflows, thereby simplifying the entire process for creators and developers.

+Contributions (Issues, Pull Requests, even Typo-corrections) to this project are welcome!
+All contributors will be added to the Contribution Wall.

 ### Autoflow

 You can create an Autoflow from scratch, or fork from a template.
 The Autoflow is visualized as a graph, and you can drag and drop nodes to build agents in flow style.